Arithmetic purity of strong approximation for semi-simple simply connected groups: Introduction

-It is a natural question that how these density properties vary under birational modifications.
-First of all, by an ultrametric version of the implicit function theorem (c.f. \cite[Lem.
-3.5.5]{Serre} and \cite[\S3.1]{PR}), the weak approximation property is a birational invariant.
+It is a natural problem to study how these density properties vary under birational modifications.
+First of all, by an ultrametric version of the implicit function theorem (cf. \cite[Lem.~3.5.5]{Serre} and \cite[\S3.1]{PR}), the weak approximation property is a birational invariant amongst smooth varieties.
 However, for strong approximation off any finite number of places, this is not true any more even for $\BA^1$, as it fails already for $\BG_{\operatorname{m}}$.
-Moreover, being simply connected is a necessary condition in order for varieties over number fields to verify strong approximation, as was first pointed out by Min\v{c}hev \cite[Thm.
-1]{Minchev}.
+Moreover, being geometrically simply connected is a necessary condition in order for varieties over number fields to verify strong approximation, as was first pointed out by Min\v{c}hev \cite[Thm.
+1]{Minchev} (see also \cite[\S8.4.6]{Poonen}).
 On the other hand, consider the variety $\BA^1\times\BG_{\operatorname{m}}$ over $\BQ$.
-This variety does not satisfy strong approximation off $\BR$, but this failure is explained by the Brauer-Manin obstruction, thanks to the Poitou-Tate duality (c.f. \cite[\S1.2]{Harari}).
-However, Xu and the first author (\cite[Example 5.2]{CX}) proved that the defect of strong approximation off $\BR$ for the variety $\BA^1\times\BG_{\operatorname{m}}\setminus \{(0,1)\}$ cannot be explained by (any étale) Brauer-Manin obstruction.
+This variety does not satisfy strong approximation off $\BR$, but this failure is explained by the Brauer-Manin obstruction, thanks to the Poitou-Tate duality (cf. \cite[\S1.2]{Harari}).
+However, Xu and the first author proved that the defect of strong approximation off $\BR$ for the variety $\BA^1\times\BG_{\operatorname{m}}\setminus \{(0,1)\}$ cannot be explained by any étale Brauer-Manin obstruction (cf. \cite[Ex.~5.2]{CX}).
 See \cite[\S2.7]{Wit16} for more examples.
-All these suggest that the behaviour of integral points can be sensitive to closed subsets, while Brauer groups are insensitive to subschemes of codimension $2$ (The purity of Brauer groups, c.f. \cite[\S6]{Grothendieck}).
+All these phenomena suggest that the behaviour of integral points can be sensitive to removing closed subsets, while Brauer groups are insensitive to removing subschemes of codimension two (the purity of Brauer groups, cf. \cite[\S6]{Grothendieck}).